pwang00/pietcc/Compiler.md

 ### Piet instructions

 Compiled Piet instructions obey the spec [here](https://www.dangermouse.net/esoteric/piet.html).
-Since Push and Dup increment the stack size, we need to make sure that the stack size is less than the constant size of `STACK_SIZE`.
-If the runtime stack exceeds STACK_SIZE, then the program terminates.
+Since Push and Dup increment the stack size, we need to make sure that the stack size is less than STACK_SIZE.
+If the runtime stack exceeds this, the program terminates.
 Currently, the stack size is initialized as

 ```rust
 pub const STACK_SIZE: u32 = 1 << 18;